 Want more detail about nutrient monitoring and results?

 The Tri-State Water Quality Council (including Montana, Idaho and Washington) coordinated a nutrient monitoring program from the 1980’s until 2012.
-Currently, the monitoring program for the Clark Fork River is conducted by Montana DEQ, the University of Montana Watershed Health Clinic, the City of Missoula Wastewater Treatment Plant, and Avista Corporation.
+Currently, the monitoring program for the Clark Fork River is conducted by Montana DEQ, the University of Montana Watershed Health Clinic, and the Avista Corporation.
 The Clark Fork Coalition manages the nutrient monitoring program for this committee.
+In 2019, DEQ expanded the nutrient monitoring program to include the Bitterroot River, in partnership with the Bitterroot River Protection Association.
 Here are links to current and past nutrient monitoring data/reports: